3D printing is a fine art in a world full of beginners. Fortunately the internet is full of support and sympathetic ears from other printers.

 Fix 2: Check that your build plate is level and offset correctly.
 If the head is too close to the build plate, you’ll see track marks in the blue tape.
 In Makerbot Desktop it can adjust the offset under the device settings.
 For Lulzbots, you have to adjust the offset manually.

-2. Problem: 1st layer is not sticking to the bed.
+2.3d printing errors: 1st layer is not sticking to the bed.

 The first layer is the important foundation to your print.
 Always monitor your print to make sure this layer goes down flat and smooth.
 If your print has complex curves, circles or tight angles on the base, you will really need to monitor your 1st layer.